Advanced20 min readUniversal

 Siemens Sequential Function Charts (SFC) Example for Safety Systems

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Safety Systems using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Safety Systems Control